Presented at 8:00am in Westminster II on Thursday, November 21, 2019.#29620

 - Accessibility tips for Facebook, Instagram, LinkedIn, Pinterest, Tumblr, Twitter and YouTube

-Assistive Technology, Information Technology, Research, Uncategorized, Web/Media Access
+Assistive Technology, Research, Uncategorized, Web/Media Access

 Gian works in the area of web accessibility: making sure web sites and mobile apps can be used by people with disabilities.
 She spent six years contributing to the international set of web accessibility guidelines used around the world and is also the CEO and Founder of AccessibilityOz.
 With offices in Australia and the United States, AccessibilityOz has been operating for five years.
 Its clients include the Department of Prime Minister and Cabinet, Gold Coast 2018 Commonwealth Games, Optus, Seek and Foxtel.
 A 2017 Australian of the Year award nominee, Gian splits her time between Australia the US.
 A regular speaker at conferences around the world, in 2015 she presented to the United Nations on the importance of web accessibility at the Conference of State Parties to the Convention on the Rights of Persons with Disabilities.